Are Expensive Guitars Worth It?

-My opinion: Mid-level guitars like the have come a long way in the past decade or so, and has become an excellent Epi Les Paul Standard PlusTop PRO alternatives to the Gibson Les Paul.
+My opinion: Mid-level guitars like the have come a long way in the past decade or so, and have become an excellent Epi Les Paul Standard PlusTop PRO alternative to the Gibson Les Paul.
 It is an outstanding guitar for the money, and that goes for beginners, intermediate players, and even seasoned veterans.

 Gibson also usually has a few lower-priced models in their lineup each year under their own brand name.
 Look for "faded" models and similar guitars under the $1000 mark.
-The Les Paul Studio Faded is a great guitar for very budget-friendly price.
+The Les Paul Studio Faded is a great guitar for a very budget-friendly price.
 You'll find many of the same features found in more expensive Gibsons.
 I grabbed the 2016 model, and I'm glad I did.